kaizen-ai/kaizenflow/documentation/general/architecture_diagrams.md

      - Show the components inside a container (i.e., a high-level block)
   4. Code
      - Show how components are implemented
-     - Represented in terms of UML class diagram
+     - Represented in terms of UML class diagrams

 ### System context (Level 1)

 - A system context describes something that delivers value to its users
-  - Typically a system system is owned by a single software development team
+  - Typically a system is owned by a single software development team

 - System context diagram shows the big picture of how the software system interacts with users and other systems in the IT environment